polyformproject/license-development/Small-Business.md

 In order to get any license under these terms, you must agree to them as both strict obligations and conditions to all your licenses.

+## Small Business

+You may use the software for the benefit of your company only while your company has fewer than 100 total individuals working as employees and independent contractors, and less than 1,000,000 USD (2019) total revenue in the prior tax year.
+Adjust this revenue threshold for inflation according to the United States Bureau of Labor Statistics' consumer price index for all urban consumers, U.S. city average, for all items, not seasonally adjusted, with 1982–1984=100 reference base.

 ## Copyright License

 The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it.